grapisar/PercHomeostatic/README.md

 Code to reproduce the main findings of the paper *"Percolation in networks with local homeostatic plasticity"*.

-The code uses the libraries `networkx` and `seaborn`, which can be installed by running the following instraction in the terminal:
+The code uses the libraries `networkx` and `seaborn`, which can be installed by running the following instractions in the terminal:
 ``` bash
 pip install networkx
 ```